DigiSwap-Core/multisender/README.md

 Open js/config.js<br>
 Change the address to your own address,and you will recieve a half transfer fee when some user transfer their token on your website.<br>

-# You can deployed this source to any server without my approve.
+# You can deployed this source to any server and change the brand name without my approve.